daxida/iirs/README.md

 That is, an exact tool for efficient identification of Inverted Repeats (IRs) in IUPAC-encoded DNA sequences as substrings of a large text, allowing also for potential mismatches and gaps.

 Compared to the original, this version is faster, platform-independent and modular, facilitating the creation of customized format outputs.
-It does not require `cmake`, `libdivsufsort` nor `sdsl`.
+It does not require `cmake` nor `sdsl`.
+It uses [divsufsort](https://github.com/fasterthanlime/stringsearch/tree/master/crates/divsufsort) instead of [libdivsufsort](https://github.com/y-256/libdivsufsort).

 ## How to use the binary